 - A. In the case of on-line elections, all computer labs on campus shall be campaign-free zones. - B. Candidates and campaign advocates cannot use any electronic devices (e.g. smart phones, laptops, etc.) to physically solicit votes on or off campus from the electorate. - C. In all cases the Cal State L.A.
-Cal State LA Library shall be a campaign-free zone. - D. In all cases the Residence Housing shall be a campaign-free zone unless an officially approved event organized by Housing or the A.S.I.ASI Elections Committee. - E. During elections there shall be no campaigning inside the line surrounding the voting area.
+Library shall be a campaign-free zone. - D. In all cases the Residence Housing shall be a campaign-free zone unless an officially approved event organized by Housing or the A.S.I.
+Elections Committee. - E. During elections there shall be no campaigning inside the line surrounding the voting area.
 The Elections Committee shall determine this line.
-In addition, there is no campaigning in the A.S.I.ASI and C.S.I.
-Division of Student Life offices office.
+In addition, there is no campaigning in the A.S.I. and C.S.I. office.